 Interview with UK Singer-Songwriter Lynz Crichton

+Today on What On What’s Good with Jovin Tardif, I am here with Lynz Crichton.
 A request was made to cover musicians.
 I was approached by a wonderful musician from the UK.
 Her background is indie-folk and country-pop.
 Last night, I left a film festival to head over to the airport to travel to the other side of the world to have a conversation with my new friend Lynz Crichton.
-Actually, I am only kidding.
+Only kidding folks.
 Did I trick you?
-Thankfully with the power of technology, we had a great interview online and I wanted to surprise her by writing up her interview this evening so that she can read it in the morning.
-I hope you enjoy this interview with Lynz Crichton.

-1. Lynz Crichton, when did you know you wanted to sing?
+1. When did you know you wanted to sing?
 Do you play instruments?

 I never really ‘wanted’ to sing, I just sang all. the.
 TIME!
 It is part of who I am.
 I learned to play the violin at school but I never really liked it.
 Classical music didn’t speak to me at the time and I also found the music I could make with a violin a bit boring…. not anymore, but back then I wanted to play something else.
 My parents bought me my first guitar with a few lessons and I never looked back!